-On March 27, 2020, the Company entered into an Exclusive Licensing and Supply Agreement (the "Alkindi License Agreement") with Diurnal for marketing Alkindi Sprinkle in the United States.
-Alkindi Sprinkle's New Drug Application (NDA) was approved by the FDA on September 29, 2020 as a replacement therapy for pediatric adrenal insufficiency (AI), including congenital adrenal hyperplasia (CAH) in patients from birth to less than 17 years of age.
+On March 27, 2020, the Company entered into an Exclusive Licensing and Supply Agreement (the "Alkindi License Agreement") with Diurnal for marketing ALKINDI SPRINKLE® in the United States.
+ALKINDI SPRINKLE®'s New Drug Application (NDA) was approved by the FDA on September 29, 2020 as a replacement therapy for pediatric patients with adrenocortical insufficiency.

-For the initial licensing milestone fee, the Company paid Diurnal \$3,500 in cash and issued 379,474 shares of its common stock to Diurnal which were valued at \$1,264 based on the Company's closing stock price of \$3.33 on March 26, 2020 (see Note 7).
+For the initial licensing milestone fee, the Company paid Diurnal \$3,500 in cash and issued 379,474 shares of its common stock to Diurnal which were valued at \$1,264 based on the Company's closing stock price of \$3.33 on March 26, 2020 (see Note 6).
 The total amount of \$4,764 was recorded as a component of research and development expense in the Company's statement of operations for the year ended December 31, 2020.
 The Company will also pay Diurnal \$2,500 if the product obtains orphan drug exclusivity status from the FDA.